JorgeLievano/movie-analyst-terraform/README.md

 # movie-analyst-terraform

-IaC proyect for Movie analyst using terraform
+IaC proyect for Movie analyst using terraform.